P-Pacharadanai/booking-website-frontend/README.md

 # Booking Website - Frontend

-This repository contains the frontend code for a booking website, built with React and Tailwind CSS.
+This repository contains the frontend code for a responsive booking website, built with React and Tailwind CSS.

 ## Setup